• Skip to primary navigation

 Instructions

-• Butter: In a food processor, pulse the butter, figs, rosemary and garlic.
+• Butter: In a food processor, pulse the butter, figs, rosemary and garlic until it forms a chunky paste.

 • In a large oven proof skillet, heat oil over medium high heat.
 Sear the pork on all sides, about 5 minutes total.
-Place the skillet in the oven and roast until the internal temperature reaches 145º, about 40 minutes depending on the size of the pork loin.
+Place the skillet in the oven and roast until the internal temperature reaches 135º to 140º, about 12 minutes depending on the size of the pork loin.
 Transfer to cutting board and let rest for 5 minutes.

 • Slice pork and spoon any fig mixture that escaped over the top.